-Among all goods imported from China, a large part is taken up by the import of seasonal products, manufactured on the occasion of holidays or various types of events.
+Among all goods imported from China, a large part is taken up by the import of seasonal products manufactured on the occasion of holidays or various types of events.
 Despite the great interest, many people do not acknowledge the large number of risks resulting from importing such items.
 Before starting the import, it is worth familiarizing yourself with the possible dangers and knowing how to protect your business.

 Import of seasonal products from China

 The first of the threats that you can prevent is an unreliable supplier from China.
 The products you are interested in should meet all the relevant requirements in the territory into which they are imported and distributed.
 For example, in the European Union, some of them may require CE marking.
-If crucial documents (such as CE certificate) are missing, it’s impossible to pass customs clearance and thus release goods for free circulation.
+If crucial documents (such as a CE certificate) are missing, it’s impossible to pass customs clearance and thus release goods for free circulation.
 In the worst cases, it results in the disposal of the goods and the loss of money on the importer’s part.

 In order not to make this mistake, when the products require the CE marking, you should ask the Chinese side to send the above-mentioned certificate with a test report confirming it.
 You should also verify these documents.
-Additionally, before concluding any transaction, we suggest verifying the Chinese partner each time.
+Additionally, before concluding any transaction, we suggest verifying your Chinese partner each time.
 If the products have a logo of a well-known brand anywhere, it is essential to ask for a license to use it.

-Transport of seasonal items from China
+Shipping seasonal items from China

-Another factor is also related to customs clearance, as well as to transport.
 Seasonal products are very popular, usually in the short term during the year.
 It is a good practice to order such goods several months in advance.